Skip to main content

 Example .replit configuration for deployment configuration

 Interpreter configuration has been deprecated and is no longer available in Replit.
-Instead, you are encouraged to use the
+Instead, you are encouraged to use the Run commands to configure how scripts and applications are executed within your Replit App environment.

-Example .replit configuration file for managing networking and extensions
+Example .replit configuration file for managing ports

 Accessing Replit App environment metadata